krane/krane/README.md

 > ⚠️ Currently under construction

-Krane is a container deployment service that makes it easy to create and manage small development workloads.
-Krane sits on any server and interfaces with Docker exposing a productive toolset for managing containers.
-The Krane [CLI](https://www.krane.sh/#/cli) allows you to automate or deploy application resources from anywhere.
+Krane makes it easy to deploy containers for development workloads on remote or local servers.
+Krane interfaces with Docker exposing a productive toolset for managing containerized services known as deployments.
+The Krane [CLI](https://www.krane.sh/#/cli) allows you to interact with Krane to create, manage and automate deployments.

 - **Documentation:** https://krane.sh
 - **Releases:** https://github.com/biensupernice/krane/releases